Flowers (Miley Cyrus song): Reviews

+Year-end rankings

 Commercial performance

+Upon its release, "Flowers" broke several records on Spotify.
+The song earned over 7.7 million plays in its first 24 hours on Spotify globally.
+On January 20, 2023, it achieved the second-highest single-day streams for a non-seasonal song, and fourth-highest overall, at the time, garnering over 18.4 million global plays on the streaming service.

-Upon its release "Flowers" broke several records of the streaming service Spotify.
-During its first full seven days (January 13–20, 2023) the song earned 96,032,624 plays in Spotify globally, becoming the biggest week for a song in the platform's history (previously the record was held by Adele's "Easy on Me" with over 85 million streams).
+During its first full seven days (January 13–20, 2023) the song earned 96,032,624 plays on Spotify globally, becoming the biggest week for a song in the platform's history (previously the record was held by Adele's "Easy on Me" with over 85 million streams).
 In the next seven days (January 21–27, 2023) it earned 115,156,896 plays, breaking the record again.
-It also became the fastest song to cross 100 million plays on Spotify globally (seven days), breaking the record previously held by BTS' "Butter" in eight days.
-Jana Coffey, Spotify's artist and label partnerships leader, noted that the popularity of "Flowers" had been growing day-after-day, while streaming numbers for other record-breaking songs were the largest on their first days and then declined throughout the week.
+It also became the fastest song to cross 100 million plays on Spotify globally (seven days), breaking the record previously held by BTS's "Butter" in eight days.
+Jana Coffey, Spotify's artist and label partnerships leader, noted that the popularity of "Flowers" had been growing day-after-day while streaming numbers for other record-breaking songs were the largest on their first days and then declined throughout the week.
+On May 4, 2023, it became the fastest song to earn 1 billion plays on Spotify globally (112 days), surpassing the Kid Laroi and Justin Bieber's "Stay" (2021) and Harry Styles's "As It Was" (2022) (both 118 days).